-Helen Mundy Witt ’67, ’78 MEd, the first African-American to graduate from Lynchburg College, spoke at LC’s annual Martin Luther King Jr. celebration Jan.
+Helen Mundy Witt ’67, ’78 MEd, the first African-American to graduate from University of Lynchburg, spoke at LC’s annual Martin Luther King Jr. celebration Jan.
 21 in Snidow Chapel.

 Witt was joined by Tim Grant, a 2003 LC graduate, and the pair discussed, “Where we were.
 Where we are.”
 They reflected on civil rights 50 years after the historic march on Washington, D.C., and both received standing ovations from the record crowd.

 The annual MLK celebration also featured Dee Brown’02 and Moriah Felder ’16 performing Spoken Word, the LC STEP team “Steppers in Motion,” and songs performed by Nigel Word ’14 and Shameka Ferrell ’14.

 In 2007, Witt received the J. Edward Petty Outstanding Alumni Award established by the LC School of Education and Human Development to recognize a former graduate student for distinguished professional work.

 Witt was already a mother of five young children when she entered University of Lynchburg in 1965.
 She had earned credits at the Lynchburg branch of the University of Virginia, as well as Florida A&M College where she had gone on a full tennis scholarship.